ibm-cloud-docs/account/iam-service-roles.md

 | Satellite Link Source Access Controller | Allows the subject to enable access to Link Endpoint from a Link Source |
 | Writer | As a writer, you have permissions beyond the reader role, including creating and editing service-specific resources. |
 {: row-headers}
-{: caption="Service roles - IBM Cloud Satellite" caption-side="top"}
+{: caption="Table 150.
+Service roles - IBM Cloud Satellite" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="satellite"}
 {: class="simple-tab-table"}